Neroschizoid/GuidewireDEVTrails2026-Hackathon/README.md

 - Scalable, real-world reliability

 ---
+## 9. Payment Safety & Idempotent Claim Processing

+To ensure financial integrity and prevent duplicate payouts, our system implements **idempotent payment logic** combined with **event-based claim control**.

+---

+### 🔹 1.
+Event-Based Claim Uniqueness

+Each disruption is treated as a **single, uniquely identifiable event**.

+#### Event ID Generation:
+->event_id = hash(location + time_window + disruption_type)
+#### Example:
+- Location: Zone A
+- Time: 7 PM – 9 PM
+- Event: Heavy Rain

+→ `event_id = RAIN_ZONEA_7PM_9PM`

+---

+### 🔹 Rule:
+> **One worker can receive only one payout per event.**

+---

+### 🔹 2.
+Idempotent Payment Logic

+Our payment system is designed to be **idempotent**, meaning:

+> **Multiple identical requests will result in only one successful payout.**

+---

+### 🔹 How It Works

+Before processing any payout, the system checks:
+->(worker_id, event_id) → payment_status

+#### Cases:
+- ❌ If already paid → reject duplicate request
+- ✅ If not paid → process payout

+---

+### 🔹 Idempotency Key

+Each payout request uses a unique key: idempotency_key = worker_id + event_id

+This ensures:
+- Retry-safe payments
+- No double payouts due to:
+  - Network retries
+  - System failures
+  - Multiple triggers

+---

+### 🔹 3.
+Time Window Locking

+Each disruption is mapped to a **fixed time window**.

+- Even if the event is detected multiple times:
+  → Only one payout is allowed

+Example:
+- Rain from 6–9 PM → single payout window

+---

+### 🔹 4.
+Atomic Transaction Handling

+Payout processing is handled as an **atomic transaction**:

+1. Validate claim
+2. Check idempotency key
+3. Lock record
+4. Process payment
+5. Mark as completed

+> Ensures no race conditions or duplicate payouts.

+---

+### 🔹 5.
+Anti-Exploitation Safeguards

+- Event-based deduplication
+- Cooldown period after payout
+- Cross-validation with activity + impact

+---

+### 🧠 Key Principle

+> “Each disruption event results in at most one verified payout per worker — no duplicates, no retries, no exploitation.”

+---

+## 🚀 Outcome

+This approach ensures:
+- Financial safety
+- Retry-safe system behavior
+- Protection against duplicate and fraudulent payouts
+- Robustness under high-load or adversarial conditions

+---
 ## 🧱 10.
 Tech Stack

 Our architecture is designed to be **scalable, modular, and API-driven**, enabling real-time monitoring, AI integration, and automated payouts.